slazav/he3vmcw/Readme.md

 * `pnm_stop [<file>]` -- Stop the pnm writer.
 If the pnm writer for this file is not running only prints a warning.

-* `magn_start [<file>]` -- Start recording components of total
-magnetization (what you see in usual NMR experiment) to a file.
-If recording is already started then close old file and start new one.

-* `magn_stop` -- Stop writing magnetization file.

 #### External conditions: